grinxit0x/100kENSLotto/README.md

 # 100k ENS Lotto

 ## Overview
 100k ENS Lotto is a decentralized lottery system built on Ethereum, utilizing ENS (Ethereum Name Service) domains.
 The lottery allows users to buy tickets for a chance to win prizes, with a portion of the prize pool distributed to stakers of 5-digit ENS domains.
+The lottery is unique and exclusive to ENS domains ranging from `00000.eth` to `99999.eth`.

 ## Contracts